spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 1. Add several products to cart and proceed to the express checkout flow.
 2. On the summary page, click the **Back to cart** button.
 3. To proceed to the regular checkout, click **Checkout**.
-  This opens the address step of the regular checkout.
+  Make sure this opens the address step of the regular checkout.

 {% endinfo_block %}